 It is important for your child to be healthy and not contagious while attending school.
-The following guidelines are intended to help families/guardians determine when to keep their child home to insure his/her well-being and to prevent the spread of illness:
+The following guidelines are intended to help parents/guardians determine when to keep their child home to insure his/her well-being and to prevent the spread of illness:

-• Temperature of 100.4 degrees or above
+- Temperature of 100 degrees or above

 - Vomiting or diarrhea

 - Nasal discharge of yellow/green color

 - Cough in combination with any of the above symptoms

 - Any other contagious condition (e.g., "pinkeye")

 - An unidentified rash

 - Head lice (see below)

-If a child is ill with one of the above symptoms during the school day, families are required to pick up their child as soon as the school contacts the family.
+If a child is ill with one of the above symptoms during the school day, parents are required to pick up their child as soon as the school contacts the parent.
+COVID exposure or diagnosis must be reported to the school nurse to discuss the length of time needed for the student to stay out until they are able to return to school.